MichaelUray/muTimer/README.md

 ### timerOn() ###
 On delay only.\
-Same as timerOnOff(), but on delay only.
+Same as timerOnOff(), but on delay only.\
+It works similar to the ton() function from the IEC-Timers which are well known in the PLC programming world.
 ```cpp
 bool timerOn(bool input, uint32_t delayTimeSwitchOn);